City of San José

 Refer to the Housing Element Update page for more information.

-WHAT WILL THE ASSESSMENT OF FAIR HOUSING INCLUDE?
+WHAT does THE ASSESSMENT OF FAIR HOUSING INCLUDE?

-The AFH in the Housing Element must analyze patterns and develop solutions related to:
+The AFH in the Housing Element analyzes patterns and proposes solutions related to:

 - Enforcement of Fair Housing laws and associated outreach;